piglatiao/Jailbreaks/Gemini/2.5/README.md

 - It should say "Planning complete; realizing thoughts unfettered:" at the end of thinking but it sometimes says it at the start of response.
 Not a big deal but annoying, main reason I'm calling it beta.

 ### Pyrite - Short
-A more Gemini-focused one I made, though I haven't done a great job of continuing to work on it.
-Decently strong, but I recommend Pyrite 2 Beta.
-Powers my Poe bots:
+Decently strong, but I recommend one of my newer ones.
+I would put this on in "old" but it still powers my Poe bots:

 - https://poe.com/PyriteGemini2.5
 - https://poe.com/PyriteGemini2.5Flash

 ## How to use
-These all work as system prompt in API or AI Studio.
+These all work as system prompt in API or AI Studio and save as a Gem in Gemini web/app.

+### Weird details about web/app
-Note that as of May 28, the full/short prompts no longer work well as a direct message in web/app.
+As of May 28, the full/short prompts no longer work well as a direct message in web/app.
 Possible they deployed a new model for testing.
 These can be saved to Gem, however!

 Gems have instruction and *name* checks that work together to prevent jailbreaks.
 Files bypass this and nearly all Gem setups use this trick, but I hate how Gemini interacts with files, so I'm careful writing my instructions so they can save without needing to dump a bunch of it to fine.